bogdannedelcu/yolov5-export-to-coraldevmini/README.md

 detect.py --weight yolov5s-int8_edgetpu_416.tflite --img 416 --tfl-int8 --tfl-detect --source bus.jpg --edgetpu
 ```

+DISCLAIMER: I updated the tf-edgetpu branch of the YoloV5 repository to use only tflite and pycoral packages, as tensorflow is not available on the board.

 ## Transform the YoloV5 model to run on EdgeTPU (OPTIONAL)